 What’s crazy is that I was a little reluctant to book this place because it didn’t look so nice in the photos, but ultimately I chose it for the location.
 Dønna sounded amazing, plus this cottage was just a few meters from the water!

-But oh my goodness, the Airbnb photos did not do it justice at all – so of course I had to take my own.
+But oh my goodness, the Vrbo photos did not do it justice at all – so of course I had to take my own.
+This exact cottage actually isn’t offered anymore, but this cottage on Dønna is similar.

 The cottage is owned by a fisherman who has worked all over the world, so he had lots of stories to tell in the short time he handed over the keys.
 This was his old family cottage that he had renovated, so it felt just like the Norwegian family cottages I grew up spending my summers at.

-Again this is something I love about Airbnb in Norway – a lot of Norwegian families have cottages and cabins they barely use, so it’s wonderful that Airbnb gives them an opportunity to rent them out, plus cabin life is such an integral part of Norwegian culture that foreign visitors should get a chance to experience as well.
+Again this is something I love about Vrbo in Norway – a lot of Norwegian families have cottages and cabins they barely use, so it’s wonderful that Vrbo gives them an opportunity to rent them out, plus cabin life is such an integral part of Norwegian culture that foreign visitors should get a chance to experience as well.

 Dønna is seriously such a special island and I wish everyone could experience it.